arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 close(callback: AsyncCallback\<void\>): void

-Closes a UDPSocket connection.
+Closes a UDP socket connection.
 This API uses an asynchronous callback to return the result.

 **Required permissions**: ohos.permission.INTERNET